 - M.A.
 (Philosophy)University of Wisconsin-Milwaukee1999

 - B.A.
 (Philosophy)University of Toledomagna cum laude1997

-The subject areas of Mr. Dixon’s tax litigation and controversy practice have been diverse and have included, among other things, intangible-asset valuation, transfer pricing, interest netting, tax accounting, excise taxes, statutes of limitation, debt-equity determinations, and loss deductions.
+The subject areas of Mr. Dixon's tax cases have been diverse and have included transfer pricing as well as intangible-asset valuation, statutory interpretation, tax accounting, excise taxes, statutes of limitation, debt-equity determinations, and loss deductions.
 He has represented taxpayers in the energy, technology, defense, real estate development, healthcare, transportation, and banking industries.

 - Hewlett-Packard Co. v.
-Comm'r, Nos.
-14-73047, 14-73048.
+Comm'r, 875 F.3d 494 (9th Cir.
+2017).
 Represent taxpayer in an appeal involving a debt-equity recharacterization of a financing transaction involving foreign tax credits and the disallowance of capital losses associated with the transaction.

 - Lockheed Martin Corp. v.
 United States, D. Md.
 Dkt.
 8:12-cv-3725-DKC.
 Represented taxpayer in litigation involving R&E credit claimed for aerospace prototypes and the interaction between section 199 and the extraterritorial income exclusion.

 - Howard Hughes Properties Inc. et al. v.
 Commissioner, 142 T.C.
 355 (2014); aff’d 805 F.3d 175 (5th Cir.
 2015).
 Represented taxpayer in litigation about whether a residential real estate developer is permitted to use completed contract method of accounting.

 - U.S. v.
 GE HFS Holdings, Inc. 108 AFTR 2d 2011-7167 (D Fl 2011).
 Represented a subsidiary of GE Capital in litigation the government brought under Code section 3505(b) against that subsidiary for conduct by a predecessor.